WithPrecedent/wonka/README.md

 <img src="https://media2.giphy.com/media/o4aGs2I3rVKjC/giphy.gif" alt="Come with me and you'll be in a world of pure imagination" height="300"/>
 </p>

-Out-of-the-box, this package offers three general styles of its base `Factory` class.
+Out-of-the-box, this library offers three general styles of its base `Factory` class.
 These are not subclasses, but rather describe the type of functionality in the included `Factory` subclasses.

 * Registries - factories that build classes or objects from explicit or implicit registries.
 * Dispatchers - factories that call appropriate creation methods or functions based on the type or content of data passed.